 I don't expect a lot of vendors to include these items in their upbeat TCO calculators.
 Nor is my summary meant to cast aspersions on the fantastic beast that is 11ac.
 But for those of us who have to make it work, we need to live in reality.
 Even if your vendor of choice doesn't need all of this for Wave 1 11ac, it certainly will for Wave 2 unless the industry comes up with something truly innovative.
 And that may be too much to ask.

-In my next post, I'll look at why much of the build-up to 11ac, and the related demands that WLAN vendors will put on customers, might just be wrong for all parties.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+In my next post, I'll look at why much of the build-up to 11ac, and the related demands that WLAN vendors will put on customers, might just be wrong for all parties.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio